-Above is the complete set of table tennis serve return techniques.
+Above is the complete set of table tennis serves return techniques.
 I hope it will be helpful for your practice.

 What is your favorite serve?
-Do you train for the serve in any special way?
+Do you train for the service in any particular way?

 My name is Cosmos Boll and I’m 26 years old.
 I’m Chinese and live in Shanghai.